 The reference period is the same as for monthly trade in goods statistics.
 It should be the calendar month of export respectively that of import of the goods.
 However, in practice the reference period is in general:

-• the calendar month during which the customs declaration is accepted by the national authorities for extra-EU trade; and
+the calendar month during which the customs declaration is accepted by the national authorities for extra-Union trade; and

-• the calendar month during which VAT becomes chargeable on intra-EU acquisitions for intra-EU trade.
+the calendar month during which VAT becomes chargeable on intra-EU acquisitions for intra-Union trade.

 6.1.
 Institutional Mandate - legal acts and other agreements